appbnr/appbnr.github.io/docs/platform/introduction.md

 ## Mission

 Our mission is to connect businesses and developers through a data-centric application platform.
-We aim to accelerate the delivery of digital solutions, while reducing costs, thereby enabling a smoother transition to digitalization for all.
+We aim to accelerate the delivery of digital solutions, while reducing costs, thereby enabling a smoother digital transformation for all.

 ## Value